 Several cups of coffee and a lunch later, I switch to my other project.
 This is a Java application (so more familiar territory for me), that has long been in service.
 I am the Technical Manager for this product and am therefore responsible for its technical direction and strategy.
 The product was designed for extensibility and is constantly evolving with the changing technical landscape and requirements.
 In the afternoon I talk to the users about some new requirements that have come in.
 The additional functionality required is not too complex (this time!) so, having ironed our some ambiguities, I can begin to identify a solution they're happy with.
 I end the day with a quick team meeting to discuss the solution design.

-I joined HMGCC as a Software Testing Apprentice working towards an HNC in Computing & Systems Development and a firm platform to build a career on at the end of the programme.
+I joined HMGCC as a Software Testing Apprentice working towards an HNC in Computing & Systems Development and a firm platform to build a career by the end of the programme.

-At the end of my apprenticeship, I was offered the chance to top up my HNC into an HND, and upon taking the offer, I was given a day a week to attend college.
-After working in Software Testing for a period of time, HMGCC supported my move into Software Development.
-I was provided with all of the relevant training I would need and went through our Software Landing Zone to get me ready.
+At the end of my apprenticeship, I was offered the chance to top up my HNC into an HND, and I was given a day a week to attend college.
+After working in Software Testing for a while, HMGCC supported my move into Software Development.
+I was given all of the relevant training I would need and went through our Software Landing Zone to get me ready.

 I've now got the same level job that I would have applied for after University, but instead, I've been paid to learn the same skills, and have got several years of work experience!

 HMGCC is a great place to work; they actively promote professional development, want to see their staff do well, and promote a good work/ life balance.
 I would definitely recommend HMGCC's apprenticeship scheme, to anyone.